5 Reasons People Are Leaving Your Website

 In this post, I’ll cover some of the reasons people can’t be bothered to continue navigating your website.

 1. Poor Consistency or Legibility

-Tiny inconsistencies or minute changes in color, font size or position cause the brain’s image processing to falter.
+Tiny inconsistencies or minute changes in colour, font size or position cause the brain’s image processing to falter.
 On top of that, spelling errors and poor layout confuse and anger users.
 It’s important to pay special attention to detail when choosing colour and position to make pages more aesthetically pleasing and encourage specific user behaviour.
-You can also check out websites like Site Inspire and Awwwards to compare your website design with award winning & featured website design to see if your own website's design is lacking.
+You can also check out websites like Site Inspire and Awwwards to compare your website design with award-winning & featured website design to see if your own website's design is lacking.